KTM: Street and Dual Purpose Bikes

 The first KTM street bike was the 1994 Duke 620.

 Standard/Naked – With the Duke and Superduke models, KTM currently offers naked bikes with 250, 390, 990 and 1390 cc displacement.
 The 125 (not available in the US), 250 and 390 models have a single-cylinder four-stroke LC4 motor.
 The 990 Duke use a new twin-parallel engine.
 The 1390 R Superduke model is equipped with a 75 degree V-twin four-stroke motor (LC8).

 The 200, 250 and 390 Duke models are currently produced by Bajaj Auto in Pune, India.
 The 250 is only available in Asia, with only the Duke 390 and Duke 200 being exported to European countries and North America.

+Dual Sport – KTM currently produces two category of dual sports bikes all of which are 4T.
+The 350 EXC-F and the 500 EXC-F are derived from their "Enduro" platform utilizing longer travel, PDS suspension and wide ratio gearboxes.
+They are very off-road biased and can be considered street legal dirt bikes.

-Dual Sport – KTM currently produces the 390 Enduro R and 690 Enduro R Dual sport models which are basically road bikes suitable for off-road excursions.
-These bikes typically have lower seat heights and more comfort features than a "street legal" off-road bike.
+The 390 Enduro R and 690 Enduro R are derived from their "Duke" road bike platform and are basically road bikes suitable for off-road excursions.
+Like their 'Adventure touring" siblings these bikes typically have lower seat heights and more comfort features than a "street legal" off-road bike.

 Adventure touring – KTM currently produces the 390 Adventure, 890 Adventure R, and 1290 Super Adventure dual-sport adventure bikes in versions with different seat height, wheels and suspensions that endow the machines with a road (S), off-road (R – for rally) or touring (T) bias.
 Not all versions are available on the US market.

 The 1090 Adventure and 1290 Super Adventure bikes are powered by 75 degree V-twin four-stroke motors (LC8).
 The 790 Adventure is powered by the new LC8c parallel twin four-stroke motor.
 All 3 feature a slipper clutch, electronically controlled riding modes (sport, street and rain) with the 1290 and 790 featuring a TFT display and the 1090 featuring a twin (analog plus LCD) display.